 At the center of Japan lies its capital, one of the biggest megalopolis worldwide: Tokyo.
 Besides all the advances, Tokyo seems to have a critical reality: flooding.
 At some points of its geography, the city is lower than the sea level.
 In fact, these low-lying areas regroup approximately two and a half million people.

 With people losing their houses, relocating each year, and some of the infrastructures becoming obsolete, and this flooding catastrophe couldn’t keep on anymore.
-Japanese authorities have decided to create underground flood gates that would protect the city from being drowned in water.
+Japanese authorities have decided to create underground water reservoirs gates that would protect the city from being drowned in water during the flood.
 However, this system works just fine, except for the rise of sea level: it could become a problematic issue.

 Today, we are facing a major global warming disaster.
 With that being said, these flood gates would, in theory, prevent nothing in the near future.
 This era of rainstorms, flooding, and water levels reaching record levels year after year, with around 30,000 houses flooding in Tokyo pushed the Japanese government to think about a new alternative solution.